 Getting a claim rejected by the court can feel like a devastating loss.
 However, there are ways to appeal a workers’ compensation decision.
 Both you and your employer’s insurance company reserve the right to appeal a decision for a workers’ compensation settlement.
 The two most common methods of appealing these decisions include:

 Beyond the appellate court, you can bring the claim before the state Supreme Court if necessary.
 The California Supreme Court will hardly ever consider a workers' compensation appeal, even though you theoretically have the right to do so if you disagree with the appellate court's ruling.
-Consulting a workers’ compensation attorney is essential, especially when appealing to higher courts.
+Consulting a workers’ compensation attorney in Carlsbad is essential, especially when appealing to higher courts.

 Employers are required to support their employees if they get injured at work.
 Although receiving workers’ compensation can theoretically be done without counsel, hiring a workers’ compensation attorney can help ensure you get all the benefits you are entitled to.
 The legal team at Mitchell Law Corporation specializes in workers’ compensation cases.
 We have extensive knowledge and experience working with insurance companies and employers.
 To schedule a consultation with our team, visit our website and contact us today.